-As we’ve embarked recently on a mission to turn our house into a smart home with all sorts of cool high-tech features, a ton of people have been asking about cable and television services.
+As we’ve embarked recently on a mission to get our home updated with all sorts of cool high-tech features to make our lives easier, a ton of people have been asking about cable and television services.

 We honestly didn’t watch a whole lot of TV until the last year or so, when we found ourselves a little more couch-bound than usual after Minion’s RSV scare and then my difficult pregnancy kept us home quite a bit.

 I avoided even thinking about cable for awhile.
 We had a terrible experience with a certain provider up in Los Angeles, and I figured we could just meet our needs in San Diego with apps or streaming.
 However, it turns out that those services aren’t always all they’re cracked up to be (more on that in another post coming soon) and friends here locally kept urging us to give Cox a try.
 The company actually reached out and asked if we’d visit them for a demonstration and partner up to share our thoughts on the service, so I figured what the heck?
 It won’t kill me to leave my couch for a bit.